 Students are expected to be active online every week.
-Students who go more than two weeks without logging in online into Angel and without explanation or notification to the professor are subject to Administrative Withdrawal for non-attendance.
-Students who do not complete Unit 1 Quiz (a quiz about the syllabus) and the Unit 1 Forum (Who Are You? forum) by Jan 16 will be presumed to have chosen to not participate and will be dropped as having never attended.
+Students who go more than two weeks without logging in online into D2L or miss quiz deadlines (see schedule) without explanation or notification to the professor are subject to Administrative Withdrawal for non-attendance.
+Students who do not complete Unit 1 Quiz (a quiz about the syllabus) and the Unit 1 Forum (Who Are You? forum) by 11:59pm on Jan 23 will be presumed to have chosen to not participate and will be dropped as having never attended.